henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 ## Issues

-I've found some problems during this, which I intend to solve in a short future
+I've found some problems during this, which I intend to address (at least a part of it) in a short future

 * Using OpenStack as `external`, which will be the default soon
-* We should have a way of telling Kubernetes we don't want both private and public IPs, but only public
+* We should have a way of telling Kubernetes we don't want both private and public IPs, but only public.
+[Issue](https://github.com/kubernetes/kubernetes/issues/52566)
 * Documentation is still poor (feature in development, I suppose)
 * (Federation) Both External IPs, private and public are written in DNS zone
-* (Federation) When service is unhealthy, DNS records aren't properly managed
+* (Federation) When service is unhealthy, DNS records aren't properly managed.
+[Issue](https://github.com/kubernetes/kubernetes/issues/52568)
-* (Federation) Annotation of floating-network should be passed to federation control plane, which means that it can't work if we have more than one OpenStack cluster, as all clusters would share the same network-id
-* (Federation) Annotation of floating-network should be passed to all clusters in federation, even if they're not OpenStack
+* (Federation) Annotation of floating-network/private service should be passed to all clusters in federation, even if they're not OpenStack

 Thanks!
 If anything, contact me at henriquecostatruta@gmail.com or `htruta` in Kubernetes Slack.